rbichage/dbk_web/README.md

 web version for dbk_android(admin) on django

 ##
-donatebloodkenya(dbk) is a web and android app which basically allows users to book for blood donation appoinments. at various hospitals in kenya with. regard to their current location
+donatebloodkenya(dbk) is a web and android app which basically allows users to book for blood donation appoinments at various hospitals in kenya with regard to their current location

 ##more to follow